ls1intum/Artemis/docs/user/lti.rst

     :width: 700
     :alt: Server LTI 1.3 Configuration

 The exact steps of using a registration URL to register Artemis as a tool are platform-dependent.
-We provide steps to configure Artemis into Moodle via Dynamic Registration URL in `Dynamically Register Artemis to Moodle`_.
+We provide steps to configure Artemis into Moodle via Dynamic Registration URL in `Dynamically Register Artemis and Moodle`_.

 .. warning::
     LMS administrators must also possess administrative privileges on the Artemis site to effectively utilize the Dynamic Registration Service.